Allegheny-Mozilla-Fellows/privacy/README.md

+# Name:
+privacy

-# privacy
+# GitHub link
+git@github.com:Allegheny-Mozilla-Fellows/privacy.git

+##### What is this?
-Repository for activities to teach privacy issues
+Repository for activities to teach privacy issues.